Shicheng-Guo/ResearchCareer/collaboration/readme.md

 ### Clinical Information Data Format

+We have several data format for clinical information since the format for publication, data analysis and supplementary materials are differentially required.
+If clinical information is put as main table, you should prepare a summary format (see [example 1](Table1.ESCC_Clinical_Epigenetics_Publication.docx)). if clinical information is put as supplmentary materials, you'd better so more details for the samples (see [example 2](41586_2019_1272_MOESM2_ESM.xlsx)).
+Howwever, what's important, clinical information is deeply required for data analysis which require well-trimed format, like [example3](DataAnalysis_Saminfo_Example.xlsx).

 1. How to prepare clinical information (Supplementary): [Excel format](41586_2019_1272_MOESM2_ESM.xlsx)
 2. How to prepare clinical information (data analysis): [Excel format](DataAnalysis_Saminfo_Example.xlsx)
 3. How to prepare clinical information (Table 1)[Docx format](Table1.ESCC_Clinical_Epigenetics_Publication.docx	)